THE PROBLEM

 of Paul Orfalea’s first store, and began learning the trade.
 After graduation, he decided to open his own print shop and called it The Alternative, as it was the only other quick print shop in town.

 The firm prospered but, despite its growth, Wilson had a problem.
-The company offered both copying and 2-color printing, but did neither better than his competitors.
+The company offered both copying and 2-color printing, but was constantly being undercut in price by Kinko's.
 Worse, walk-in traffic took up an inordinate amount of his employees’ time for their onesy-twosy copy requirements.

 Dale Wilson needed to redefine his business.